 Core employability skills

-While extensive training is useful, there are several basic skills - known as core employability skills - that are essential for employees to do their job.
+While extensive training is useful, there are several basic skills - known as core employability skills - that are essential for most employees to do their job.
 Core employability skills include the ability to:

 - demonstrate self-management

 - work with others in a team and communicate well in the team